31-day returns policy Free shipping within Europe More than 95,000 unique rugs Since 1998: Your expert in hand-knotted oriental rugs

 What does a carpet bring to the living room when less is more?

 Life happens in the living room.
-People read, relax, and sometimes simply remain silent.
-For this reason, the space needs structure, which can be created with carefully selected materials.
-A rug in warm natural colours delineates areas without separating them.
+It’s where people read, rest, and sometimes simply sit in silence.
+That’s exactly why the room needs structure, which you can create yourself with carefully chosen materials.
+A rug in warm natural tones defines areas without separating them.
 It gives the sofa a stage and the room a heartbeat.
-In the Nature Living style , this exact feeling is sought: a place that is not over-furnished, but where natural fibres, light, and calm surfaces set the tone.
-The rug becomes the quiet centre.
+In the Nature Living style, this is exactly the feeling you want: a space that isn’t overcrowded with furniture, but where natural fibres, light and calm surfaces set the tone.
+The rug becomes the quiet centrepiece.

 How does a carpet in the bedroom help to find peace?

-The first step in the morning often determines the day.
-And when it starts on something soft rather than cold laminate, even Monday feels more bearable.
-A small rug placed by the bed, handwoven, understated in colour and form, creates warmth and a sense of security.
+The first step in the morning often sets the tone for the day.
+And when it lands on something soft instead of cold laminate flooring, even Monday feels more bearable.
+A small rug by the bed, handwoven and understated in colour and design, creates warmth and a sense of comfort.

 What does a carpet in a children's room need besides durability?

-Children experience the ground quite differently from us.
-For them, it is a playground, a cave, a runway.
-That’s why we need carpets here that are soft but also durable.
-Natural fibres are ideal: they don’t take offence and simply feel good.
-The Nature Living style in the children's room means: less plastic, more naturalness.
+Children experience the floor very differently from us.
+For them, it is a playground, a den, a flight path.
+That is why this space needs rugs that are soft but also durable.
+Natural fibres are ideal: they can take a lot and simply feel good underfoot.
+The Nature Living style in a child’s bedroom means: less plastic, more naturalness.
 Less artificial, more feeling.
-A good carpet supports exactly that – unobtrusively and reliably.
+A good rug supports exactly that – understated and reliable.

 Why is a rug worth having in the kitchen, even though things might get spilled there?

-Kitchens are noisy, often hectic too.
-A rug brings in calm both visually and acoustically.
-A narrow runner in front of the work surface or in the passage between the cooking and dining area acts like a gentle buffer.
-It dampens footsteps, absorbs sounds, and makes the kitchen cozier.
+Kitchens are noisy, and often hectic too.
+A rug brings a sense of calm here, both visually and acoustically.
+A narrow runner in front of the worktop or in the walkway between the cooking and dining area acts like a gentle buffer.
+It softens footsteps, absorbs sound, and makes the kitchen feel cosier.

-In the Nature Living Style , it’s about thinking of even functional spaces in a softer way.
+In the Nature Living style, the idea is to make even functional spaces feel softer.
 With natural materials, with calm in the design.
-An understated rug is not a luxury here, but part of the overall concept.
+An understated rug here is not a luxury, but part of the overall concept.

 How can a bathroom seem less cold with a rug?